BostonGlobe/globe-graphic-template/README.md

 ### Setup project
 Open Terminal and change directory (using the `cd` command) and navigate to where you want to put your new project folder.

-Enter the following command (replacing "project-name" with what want to call it).
+Enter the following command (replacing "project-name" with what want to call it):

     mkdir project-name && cd $_

-Copy the following code and paste it into the terminal, hit Return.
+Copy the following code and run in terminal:

     curl -Lk http://b.globe.com/graphic-template > temp.zip && make setup